[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 10. Hamilton Academicals.

-• The stripes on this team seem to start as red and yellow, before becoming claret and amber.
-The red and yellow version then switches to ref 61 for a couple of years before disappearing.
+• The stripes on this team are red and yellow in the 1960s, before becoming a proper claret and amber.
+The red and yellow version then switched to ref 61 for a couple of years before disappearing.

-• There seems to be a "with trim" version circa 1978 to match the Partick Thistle kit of the time.
+• There seems to be a "new" version circa 1978 to match the Partick Thistle kit of the time.
 Not featured in the catalogues.
-This also sees a return to red and yellow stripes.
+This also saw a return to red and yellow stripes, which matches Partick colours as opposed to Bradford ones.
+Because Partick Thistle had the number to itself in the late 1970s, the New team could have sold here without difficulty (as new Norwich City did at ref 28).

 • The Italian catalogue of 1992 still illustrates this team with a heavyweight player (in red and yellow).